These safety and security tips are arranged by phases. Take a look at the items below, especially those related to the phase you’re currently in.

 You need to assume that you are being watched and followed.
 Do not take the most direct route to your destination, especially if you are going to a location that you’ve been to before.
 If someone is behind you, walk into a well lit and populated area.
 Avoid moving towards your destination if you are being followed.

-•Avoid locations with traffic, it’s actually easier for someone to observe you when you’re moving slowly
+- Avoid locations with traffic, as it’s actually easier for someone to observe you when you’re moving slowly

-• At a stop sign, put your blinker on for the opposite of the direction you plan on turning, if the follower does the same, you know with almost certainty that you’re being followed.
+- At a stop sign, put your blinker on for the opposite of the direction you plan on turning; if the follower does the same, you can be fairly certain that you’re being followed.

-Consider a protection order, but remember that the order itself offers no protection.
-But if it’s violated, inform the police immediately.
+Consider a protection order, but remember that the order itself offers no physical protection.
+If it’s violated, inform the police immediately.
 Ask if your state grants permanent or lifetime orders.
 Make sure to add your children’s names to the order.

 Change website passwords.
 Even if you’re pretty sure that no one else knew them.
 Make sure to change your social media, bank and email passwords.
 Take this opportunity to enable two-factor authentication (2FA), sometimes referred to as multifactor authentication.
 This can help protect your account even if your password is compromised.